ShenDezhou/Chinese-PreTrained-BERT/readme_en.md

 > [2] one round of training, maximum string length 512, batch = 2
 > [3] one round of training, maximum string length 128, batch = 8
 > [4] Max string length 128, batch = 8, after one round of training; max string length 256, batch = 4, another round of training.
+> [5] to load the pytorch and tf2 models, such as the transformers load report xla error, modify the value of `xla_device` in config.json yourself, such as fine-tuning on the gpu needs to be set to false, if fine-tuning on tpu, you need to set to true.

 ### PyTorch/Tensorflow Versions